PavanRangani/docs/docs/prd/banking/banking.md

 - When delete is not possible shows Delete not possible dialog with its details of relation
 - Delete not possible dialog for Checking type or Saving type when EFTPS is added to any tax return [See this](https://drive.google.com/file/d/1w8_ROOB-EC68pXdX8NchgKIg9A7jULKK/view?usp=share_link)
 - If banking is added in funding accont, shows delete not possible dialog.
 [See this](https://drive.google.com/file/d/1xjTDAV4N5z6aMgznPuRg3hEbHK_FZVid/view?usp=drive_link)
 - During Multi delete, When one of the selected Bank account is referenced anywhere, then we simply deny the action.
-User need to manually delete individual Bank account.
+User need to manually delete individual Bank account. .
+- Delete confirmation dialog for Funding account when it is linked to task.
+[See this](https://drive.google.com/file/d/1E4URgKuo6nhK0jXFkD8TiMXUbH7vGGog/view?usp=share_link)
+- Delete not possible dialog for multi select.
+[See this](https://drive.google.com/file/d/18HoVB5kLB9rL-k-kwZ37N1qhUpoJFW-l/view?usp=share_link)